-Fishburn on the road to Trimdon just north of Sedgefield simply means the ‘fish stream’ where fish were plentiful and would seem to have referred to the nearby River Skerne which flows just to its south.
+Fishburn on the road to Trimdon just north of Sedgefield simply means the ‘fish stream’ where fish were plentiful.
+The name would seem to have referred to the nearby River Skerne which flows just to its south.

-The place is first mentioned in the 1180s and families that have owned Fishburn down the centuries include a family called Fishburn who were named from the place; the Claxtons (until 1480), the Elmedens (from nearby Embleton); the Conyers family; the Ords, the Bulmers and Widdringtons.
+Fisgburn is first mentioned in the 1180s and families that have owned Fishburn down the centuries include a family called Fishburn who were named from the place; the Claxtons (until 1480); the Elmedens (from nearby Embleton); the Conyers family; the Ords; the Bulmers and Widdringtons.

-In the 1569 Rising of the North – a failed Catholic plot to overthrow Queen Elizabeth I and replace her with Mary Queen of Scots – seven men from Fisburn joined the rebellion along with others from the tiny villages of Shotton, Morden and Foxton to the south of Sedgefield.
-Two men were executed in Fishburn for their part in the rebellion.
+In the 1569 Rising of the North (a failed Catholic plot to overthrow Queen Elizabeth I and replace her with Mary Queen of Scots) there were seven men from Fisburn who joined the rebellion.
+Rebels also came from the tiny villages of Shotton, Mordon and Foxton to the south of Sedgefield.
+Two rebels were later executed in Fishburn.

 A colliery was opened in Fishburn in 1910 by Henry Stobart Ltd and operated until 1973.
 The village was also home to a coking plant that once gave the air in this village a particularly pungent smell.